Become a Trainer Home | Certifying through PSM

 - Receive invitation from Scrum.org to attend a train-the-trainer event.

-- Achieve at least a 95% score on the PSD I assessment
+- Achieve at least a 95% score on the PSD I assessment following the TTT (limit of 2 attempts within 6 months).

 - Review and agree to all the terms of being a PST, which are contained in the trainer license.
 This includes agreeing to teach only from standard Scrum.org courseware, accepting ongoing Scrum.org monitoring of course content, performance, feedback, and assessment scores, and participating in one face-to-face global trainer meeting each year.
 Note that trainers in secondary markets receive discounted pricing on courseware licensing.